JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/aws_eks/index.md

 The listening ports are 80 and 443.

-Observing line number 18, we need to replace the certificate ARN and for that we need to create a new certificate in **[AWS Certificate Manager](https://aws.amazon.com/certificate-manager/)**.
+Observing line number 18, we need to replace the certificate ARN and for that we need to create a new certificate in [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/).
 We are going to do it in a while.

 ![step86](./steps/step86.png)